Welcome to the Board’s User Portal

 • Attest to understanding North Carolina accountancy laws and rules

 CPAs on active status must report their 2025 Continuing Professional Education (CPE), including the required 50-minute ethics course from a NASBA-approved sponsor.
 CPAs licensed after January 1, 2026, do not report CPE.
 Retired status CPAs are not required to meet the CPE requirements and therefore do not report CPE compliance.
 Non-resident CPAs must confirm compliance with North Carolina CPE requirements or with those of another jurisdiction.
-Information on how to answer the CPE reporting questions correctly is available in this guide.
+It is important to select only one option (A, B, C, D, or E), as selecting more than one will generate an error code and prevent your renewal from being submitted until you correct it.
+Information on how to answer the CPE reporting questions correctly is available in this guide and the May newsletter.

-After completing all sections, the user will be prompted to submit the $60 renewal fee.
+After completing all sections, you will be prompted to submit the $60 renewal fee.
 The Board accepts MasterCard, Visa, and American Express.
 Once payment is complete, a payment receipt and confirmation report can be printed.
-It is important not to click “authorize payment” more than once because this results in multiple charges to the card.
+It is important not to click “authorize payment” more than once, as this can result in multiple charges to the card.

-NOTE: If you do not see the option to pay the renewal fee, navigate back to the Requirements section and ensure that no requirements are incomplete.
-This includes checking each attestation or verification box and entering your initials if required.
+NOTE: If you do not see the option to pay the renewal fee, navigate back to the Requirements section and ensure that no requirements, including the attestation or verification boxes, are incomplete.

 Please contact the Board at licensing@nccpaboard.gov for assistance with the 2026-2027 CPA certificate renewal.